yuriika/WALLEve/README.md

 ## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+**What does this mean?**
+- ✅ You can use, modify, and distribute this code freely
+- ✅ You can use it commercially
+- ✅ Just keep the copyright notice and license text
+- ❌ No warranty or liability

+**Third-Party Licenses**: This project uses various open-source libraries - see [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md) for details.

-This project is for personal use.
-EVE Online and all associated logos and designs are the property of CCP hf.
+**EVE Online Disclaimer**: EVE Online and all associated logos and designs are the property of CCP hf.
+This project is not affiliated with or endorsed by CCP Games.

 ## 🔗 Links